 Insurance 101 Video:

-What would happen to your business if a customer slipped on the floor and injured themselves, or an on-site mishap ruined your client’s property?
+What would happen to your small business if a customer slipped on the floor and injured themselves, or an on-site mishap ruined your client’s property?
 Chances are you’d be sued for damages.
 Without sufficient revenue or savings, you’d be on the hook for up to millions of dollars in compensation — unless your business is protected by General Liability Insurance.

-Commercial General Liability Insurance protects your business from liability for covered claims of damage to a third party’s property and harm to a third party’s body or reputation.
+Commercial General Liability Insurance protects your small business from liability for covered claims of damage to a third party’s property and harm to a third party’s body or reputation.
 Though it’s one of the more basic forms of business insurance, General Liability (GL) Insurance is often required by state law, industry regulations, or the customers and clients you work with.

-General Liability coverage is useful for any type of business, from the most labor-intensive construction company to the quietest engineering firm.
+General Liability coverage is useful for any type of small business, from the most labor-intensive construction company to the quietest engineering firm.
 Unfortunately, only 54 percent of small businesses were protected by General Liability Insurance in 2018.

 - Damage to a customer’s or client’s property